-Interest on the Bonds will accrue from November 15, 2020 (the "Dated Date") as shown above, will be payable on March 1 and September 1 of each year, commencing March 1, 2021, until stated maturity or prior redemption, and will be calculated on the basis of a 360-day year of twelve 30-day months.
+Interest on the Bonds will accrue from December 15, 2020 (the "Dated Date") as shown above, will be payable on March 1 and September 1 of each year, commencing March 1, 2021, until stated maturity or prior redemption, and will be calculated on the basis of a 360-day year of twelve 30-day months.
 The definitive Bonds will be issued as fully registered obligations in book-entry form only and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository.
 Book-entry interests in the Bonds will be made available for purchase in the principal amount of \$5,000 or any integral multiple thereof.
 Purchasers of the Bonds ("Beneficial Owners") will not receive physical delivery of Bonds representing their interest in the Bonds purchased.
-So long as DTC or its nominee is the registered owner of the Bonds, the principal of and interest on the Bonds will be payable by U.S. Bank National Association, Dallas, Texas, as Paying Agent/Registrar, to Cede & Co., which will in turn remit such principal and interest to its participants, which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
+So long as DTC or its nominee is the registered owner of the Bonds, the principal of and interest on the Bonds will be payable by U.S. Bank National Association, Dallas, Texas, as Paying Agent/Registrar, to Cede & Co., which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
 See "BOOK -ENTRY-ONLY SYSTEM" herein.